iulspop/slack-web-scraper/README.md

 ## How to parse Slack data?

 1. Assuming you already ran `npm run collect`, you can now run `npm run parse`.
-Enter the file path to the HTML file of data scraped from Slack.
-Once started, the parsing script will output files representating intermediary parsing steps, until it reaches the last parsing step and output `*.3-parsed-posts.json`.
+You will be prompted to select the file to parse from the `slack-data/` folder.
+Once the parsing is complete, a `slack-data/x.json` file with same name as the source HTML file will be output with the parsed posts/threads.

 ## Contributing